simplifyjs/graphql-nodejs-vanillajs/README.md

 # Node JS, Express JS, and MongoDB CMS in EJS Template
- Using Node JS, Express and MongoDB for content management system
+ Using Vanilla JS, Node JS, Express, MongoDB using GraphQL

 ## Tools
 - See [GraphQL](https://graphql.org/)